Attorney Jason Campbell

 A North Carolina eminent domain lawyer who puts experience to work for clients

-Mr. Campbell received his J.D. from the University of Michigan Law School in 1994.
-Three years before, he graduated from Wayne State University, where he received his B.A. in Political Science with a minor in Economics.
+He received his J.D. from the University of Michigan Law School in 1994.
+Three years prior, he graduated from Wayne State University with a B.A. in Political Science and a minor in Economics.

-Prior to joining the Law Offices of James Scott Farrin, Mr. Campbell worked for nearly 13 years as an Assistant Attorney General for the North Carolina Department of Justice, where he practiced eminent domain law for the Department of Transportation.
-Mr. Campbell’s experience included functioning as the lead attorney on a case with the largest exposure the Department had ever faced at that point in time.
+Prior to joining the Law Offices of James Scott Farrin, Jason worked for over 13 years as an Assistant Attorney General for the North Carolina Department of Justice, where he practiced eminent domain law for the Department of Transportation.
+Jason’s experience included functioning as the lead attorney on a case with the largest exposure the Department had ever faced at that point in time.

 University of Michigan Law School